 The Centrality of the Struggle

-“Fighting is prescribed upon you, though you dislike it.
-But it is possible that you dislike a thing which is good for you, and that you love a thing which is bad for you.
-But God knows, and you do not.”
+“Fighting is ordained for you, even though it be hateful to you; but it may well be that you hate a thing while it is good for you, and it may well be that you live a thing while it is bad for you: and God knows, whereas you do not know.”
 (2:216)

 And not only is the call to jihad active and social, it is about the actions one takes in the world—not words, beliefs, or feelings.
 Here, from hadith: